davewalker5/FlightRecorder/README.md

 - **Dave Walker** - _Initial work_ - [LinkedIn](https://www.linkedin.com/in/davewalker5/)

-## Feedback

-To file issues or suggestions, please use the [Issues](https://github.com/davewalker5/FlightRecorder/issues) page for this project on GitHub.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

 Implementation of authentication using JWT in the REST API is based on the following tutorial: